1. Before you begin

 Set up Authentication

-- In the Firebase console, navigate to Authentication.
+- In the left-panel of the Firebase console, expand Build and then select Authentication.

 - Click Get started.

-- In the Additional providers column, click Google > Enable.
+- In the Sign-in providers column, click Google > Enable.

 - In the Public-facing name for project text box, enter a memorable name, such as